rohithsowmithra/Casting-Agency/README.md

 }
 ```
 **GET /actors**
-- fetches all actors from the database if the user has 'view:actors' permission.
+- fetches all actors and their movies from the database if the user has 'view:actors' permission.
 Sample Response:
 ```
 {